 As luck would have it, that particular specific batch allotted to me in August 1998 expired during the Trek.
 All the trekkers, all the escorts, all the ponies - every bit of life got wiped out by a mountain landslide in the dead of the night, leaving not even a figment of a trace of existence.
 Forget my charitable leanings, on the personal front, I had four children (three of them adopted from Mother Teresa Missionaries of Charity) the youngest of them Karmanya, being a mere 3 years old.
-Life would have come crash-landing on all of them and my wife.
+Life would have come crashlanding on all of them and my wife.
 The mere thought of it still gives me the jitters.
 I still vividly remember being phoned to by a friend (who knew I was going for the Trek), to put on my television set at 5 am in the morning.
 And there, within that televised rubble, but for the grace of a God above, went I.

 But after that initial shake-up, I started searching for reasons to my existence.
 I was definite that the Gods could not have saved me from certain death, only for the sake of my wife and children.
 There had to be more.
 And I went berserk hunting for that reason.
 I did the same Kailash Manasarovar Trek a couple of years later in the year 2000.
 While solaced partially, the internal angst continued.
 I lost my mother.

 I must have written the maximum number of depressive poems during that phase.
-I happened to collate all these poems into a book of poems titled 'Alone, Isolated & Lonely', a reflection of my own inner psychological turmoil and chaos.
-The book was launched at Crossword at the hands of two of the most sensitive souls I have had the good fortune to meet - Gulzarsaab, the emotional poet-of-poets and the charismatic theater and screen personality Tom Alter, who unfortunately, is no more.
+I happened to collate all these poems into a book of poems titled 'Alone, Isolated and Lonely', a reflection of my own inner psychological turmoil and chaos.

+The book was launched at Crossword at the hands of two of the most sensitive souls I have had the good fortune to meet - Gulzar Saab, the emotional poet-of-poets and the charismatic theatre and screen personality Tom Alter, who unfortunately, is no more.
 Tom Alter was so moved by the poetry that he fused one of the poems into his theatrical creation 'Trisanga', a session of poetry, verse and music in English, Hindi and Urdu.
-And along with Uday Chandra, also a dear friend of mine, took the performance all over India.
+And along with Uday Chandra, also an artist and a dear friend of mine, and the visually challenged orphan Suresh (whom Shraddha had sheltered and taken under its wings and who was an amazing tabla player) and Chandar Mohan Khanna (another theatre artist), took the performance all over India.